 WinWarbler Online Help Contents

 A RTTY signal involves two frequencies, referred to as mark and space; the sequence of 1s and 0s representing a character are conveyed by appropriately switching an RF carrier between these two frequencies.
 The switching occurs rapidly enough that, when seen on a PC-generated audio spectrum display, a RTTY signal appears as two peaks and on a waterfall display as two lines.
 Mark is the higher of the two frequencies, and space is the lower of the two; most amateur RTTY uses a shift - the frequency difference between the mark and space frequencies -- of 170 Hz.
 Thus when viewing a RTTY signal on a spectrum or waterfall display whose frequency (RF) increases from left to right, the left-most peak or line represents the signal's space frequency, and the right-most frequency or line represents its mark frequency.
 To avoid confusion, RTTY operators refer to a station's mark frequency when making schedules or reporting QSOs.
-So when P51DX is spotted on 14,085.52, it means that his mark frequency is 14,085.52 kHz and his space frequency is 14085.35 ( assuming a standard 170 Hz shift):
+So when P51DX is spotted on 14,085.52, it means that his mark frequency is 14,085.52 kHz and his space frequency is 14085.35 ( assuming a standard 170 Hz shift and use of the lower sideband, which is the standard convention in amateur radio):

 The tuning display at the bottom of WinWarbler's main window provides a visual indication of RTTY activity across a 2.9 kHz frequency range; the top of this range is set by the contents of the Xcvr Freq panel's TX selector (in kHz), located in the QSO information panel.
 Note that your transceiver's bandwidth and filter settings may attenuate signals in parts of this range.
 You can select a waterfall or spectrum display, using settings in the Tuning Display sub-panel.
 A waterfall display can be presented in monochrome, or synthetic color using a color lookup table devised by AE4JY; a gain setting allows you to further control this form of tuning display.
 The spectrum display's trace color is set by the trace color setting; its background color is fixed at black.